minimaxir/simpleaichat/README.md

 - simpleaichat very intentionally avoids coupling features with common use cases where possible (e.g. Tools) in order to avoid software lock-in due to complexity.
 - The session manager implements some sensible security defaults, such as using UUIDs as session ids by default and storing authentication information in a way to minimize unintentional leakage.
 Your end-user application should still be aware of potential security issues, however.
+- Outside of the explicit examples, none of this README uses AI-generated text.
+The introduction code example is just a joke, but it was too good to not use!

 ## Maintainer/Creator